Hong Kong national under-23 football team

 The Hong Kong Olympic Football Team (also known as Hong Kong under-23 or Hong Kong U-23) represents Hong Kong in international football competitions in the Olympic Games, the Asian Games, as well as any other under-23 international football tournaments.
 In the past the team also represented Hong Kong in the East Asian Games until termination of the Games.
-It is committed by the Hong Kong Football Association.
+It is committed by the Football Association of Hong Kong, China.

 Competition history

 Denotes draws includes knockout matches decided on penalty kicks.